 The research in our laboratory focuses on understanding the molecular mechanisms that regulate neural stem cells and neuronal development, with the goal of developing better treatment for neurodevelopmental and neurological disorders.

-We use transgenic mice, human and rodent neural stem cells (NSC), and human pluripotent stem cells (iPSC, ESC), as well as CRISPR gene-edited stem cells as model systems.
-We employ a combination of cutting edge methods in genetics, genomics, proteomics, imaging, and behavior to interrogate the roles of genes, epigenetic regulators, RNAs, and proteins in neuronal development and their implications in neurodevelopmental disorders.
+We use transgenic mice, neural stem cells (NSC), human pluripotent stem cells (iPSC, ESC), and CRISPR gene-edited stem cells as model systems.
+We employ cutting edge genetic, genomic, proteomic, imaging, and behavioral methods to interrogate the roles of genes, epigenetic regulators, RNAs, and proteins in neuronal development.
+We determine how the mutations of these regulators may contribute to brain disorders and identify potential therapeutic targets and treatment methods.
 Our projects are continuously evolving with our current research effort directed towards several central questions:

 2. We interrogate the complex relationships between gene expression, neuronal plasticity, neural circuit, and behavior.

 Identification of the gene regulatory networks in responses to environmental signals, comparison among these gene networks, and construction of predictive models of global circuit behavior from these networks are among the biggest questions of modern neuroscience.
 We hypothesize that the genetic or epigenetic mediators of Gene X Environment interaction are likely cell type-specific and brain circuit-specific.
-Together with my collaborators, we use cutting edge single cell and cell type specific genetics, imaging, and network modeling methods to achieve our goals.
+Together with my collaborators, we use cutting edge single cell and cell type specific genetics, imaging, and network modeling methods to answer these questions.